 - Peopleware, by Demarco and Lister.
 An older book now, it was pioneering in the space of understanding the dynamics of taking care of a team of people in the modern workplace.

 - The Goal, by Eli Goldratt.
 The authoritative book on the Theory of Constraints, and how to optimize any process for maximum throughput.
 It is set in an industrial context, but easily applied to technology businesses and software development.

 - What Color Is Your Parachute?, by Richard Bolles.
 The classic book on both how to identify what kind of work best fits you and how to find a job when you need one.

 Sometimes you need to invent completely new ideas or disrupt existing thinking.
 Over the past twenty years I’ve used the book, A Whack on the Side of the Head, and it’s related Whack Pack, by Roger von Oech to achieve this.
 Roger’s book, a bit like Decisive, gives you a toolkit for a task.
-Decisive helps you make better decisions; Roger’s book helps you generate the ideas and options to feed into your choices.
+I hold about 70 patents; using this book helped me come up with many of them.

 I believe that I Moved Your Cheese is the more powerful book, but to get the full benefit, you need to read Who Moved My Cheese first.
 The good news is that both of these books are very short.
 You could actually read both back to back in a dedicated evening.

 Behave by Robert Sapolsky - if you want a deep and fascinating look at our behavior and unavoidable (no really, unavoidable) biases